Staff & Board of Directors

 Master of Arts in Community Leadership, Westminster University

-In 2024, Bailey was honored by Utah Business Magazine as one of their "20 in Their 20s," recognizing her impactful contributions and leadership.
+The year prior, she was recognized by Utah Business Magazine as one of their “20 in Their 20s,” honoring her contributions to advancing belonging and opportunity across the state.

 Bachelor of Arts, History, Westminster University